 Use natural light to your advantage.

 Well lit space always looks larger than darker, windowless rooms.
 If the budget and location allow, emphasize natural light when possible.
-Natural light will make the room feel more open and airy.
+Natural light will make the tiny bathroom feel more open and airy.

 Build ambiance with a well-lit space.